ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

 ssl_pfs
 +++++++

 - Description: Select the cipher suites that can be used for SSL perfect forward secrecy (PFS).
-Applies to both client and se

-  rver sessions.

   choice | require | Allow only Diffie-Hellman cipher-suites, so PFS is applied.